 Taking out a mortgage and buying a property can be daunting.
 You’ve got to save a deposit, meet the monthly payments, secure a good deal and find the right home.
 Luckily, there are options available that can help you save money and make the most of your situation, such as offset mortgages.
-These mortgages enable borrowers to offset their savings against their mortgage debt, allowing them to potentially reduce the interest payments.
+An offset mortgage enables you as the borrower to offset your savings against your mortgage debt, allowing you to potentially reduce the interest payments.

 So what do we mean by offset?
 If you offset something you balance it against something else to cancel or reduce the effect.
 With a mortgage offset, your savings are offset against (counterbalance) your mortgage to reduce the amount of interest you’re charged.
 Essentially the lender subtracts your savings held in a linked account from your outstanding mortgage balance at that time.
 Interest is then charged on the remaining, smaller figure, instead of the total outstanding mortgage balance.

-Below we’ll explain everything you need to know about offset mortgages, from the different types available to the things you need to consider before making your decision, as well as which banks offer offset mortgages.
-We also have an offset calculator to help you compare rates from different banks and lenders.
+Below we’ll explain everything you need to know about offset mortgages, from the different types of offset mortgage available to the things you need to consider before making your decision, as well as which banks offer offset mortgages.
+We also have an offset mortgage calculator to help you compare rates from different banks and lenders.

 Compare Offset Mortgage Rates and Deals